 - helps the them take the action they need,

 - means that they end up with a better result, and

-- the skills to plan and act upon future journeys on their own.
+- gives them the skills to plan and act upon future journeys on their own.

 While I’ll use a ‘coaching style’ most of the time – because it works – occasionally I’ll use other interventions if I think they’re appropriate.